montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 ----------

 ## To Do
-- [x] 1.
-Implement new header
+- [x] Implement new header
-- [ ] 2.
-Normalize posts on Videos, Album Reviews and others
+- [ ] Normalize posts on Videos, Album Reviews and others
+- [ ] Implement Colorful Genre Bar from old.V2
-- [ ] 3.
-Site wide persistent MP3 player
+- [ ] Remove all MP3 links from posts
-- [ ] 4.
-Ability to play a post's first video or first song right from the posts grid
+- [ ] Ability to play a post's first video or first song right from the posts grid
-- [ ] 5.
-AJAX site navigation engine
-- [ ] 6.
-Remove all MP3 links from posts
-- [ ] 7.
-Finish Schema.org markup
+- [ ] Finish Schema.org markup
-- [ ] 8.
-Changes "archives" to "crates" for archive links of tags/categories
+- [ ] Changes "archives" to "crates" for archive links of tags/categories
+- [ ] New Theme / PHP Infrastructure
+- [ ] Site wide persistent MP3 player
-- [ ] 9.
-Implement Colorful Genre Bar from old.V2
+- [ ] AJAX site navigation engine
-- [ ] 10. ...
+- [ ] ...

 ----------